Trepan-Debuggers/python3-trepan/docs/syntax/command.rst

 omitted depending on early success or some debugger settings:

 1. The leading token is first looked up in the macro table.
 If it is in the table, the expansion replaces the current command and possibly other commands pushed onto a command queue.
-Run `help macros` for help on how to define macros, and `info macro` for current macro definitions.
+See `help macros` for help on how to define macros, and `info macro` for current macro definitions.